 Depending on what you wish to shoot and how you wish to present your subject, you will need to adjust/alter/control the depth of field in your images.

-Shallow depth of field can be used as a compositional technique where one can adjust aperture or camera-subject distance to determine which part of the scene should be in focus and which should be out of focus.
-By selectively focusing on a part of the scene the photographer can draw viewer’s attention to the main subject or a particular area in the frame.
-Shallow depth of field is used in situations where you want to do exactly this – that is to selectively focus a particular area and hence can be applied for portraits, still life, wildlife, sports, macro and similar genres of photography.
-A wider or smaller aperture value or a smaller f-stop value is used to create narrow depth of field.
+Shallow depth of field can be used as a compositional technique where one can adjust the aperture or camera-subject distance to determine which part of the scene should be in focus and which should be out of focus.
+By selectively focusing on a part of the scene the photographer can draw the viewer’s attention to the main subject or a particular area in the frame.
+Shallow depth of field is used in situations where you want to do exactly this – that is to selectively focus a particular area and hence can be applied for portraits, still life, wildlife, sports, macro, and similar genres of photography.
+A wider or smaller aperture value or a smaller f-stop value is used to create a narrow depth of field.

-Deeper depth of field is used in situations where you want the entire scene in the frame in focus – that is right from the foreground up to infinity.
-This applies particularly when shooting landscapes, cityscapes, architecture and similar genres of photography.
+A deeper depth of field is used in situations where you want the entire scene in the frame in focus – that is right from the foreground up to infinity.
+This applies particularly when shooting landscapes, cityscapes, architecture, and similar genres of photography.
 A narrow aperture or a larger f-stop value is used to create a large or deep depth of field.

 Depth of field can be determined using DoF tables or other apps that help with calculating depth of field.
 Here are some useful tables and apps:

 - Photopills DoF Table

 - Depth Of Field Calculator for iOS